OlivierSohn/hamazed/BACKLOG.md

 An easier mode would be to have the ship be totally immune to collisions.

 - Change the motion period for various difficulty levels

-## Future games
-- make a brick-breaking game
-- make a tower based defense game
-- make a pong

-- Play multiple games at once